-In these elections, the committees, commissions and other sub- sidiary organs may take account of any relevant recommendations of the Nominations Committee, in accordance with Rule 30, para- graph 2.
-The provisions of Rule 30, paragraph 3, apply to the elections referred to in the present rule.
-Rule 48 Procedure The procedure laid down in Section VII (Rules 39, 40 and 41), X, XI, XII, XIII, XIV and XV of these Rules of Procedure shall be applicable to the Presidency, to discussions in the committees, commissions and other subsidiary organs of the Conference, unless these organs or the General Conference, in establishing them, shall decide otherwise.
+The procedure laid down in Section VI (Rules 30, 31 and 32), X, XI, XII, XIII, XIV and XV of these Rules of Procedure shall be applicable to the Presidency, to discussions in the committees, commissions and other subsidiary organs of the Conference, unless these organs or the General Conference, in establishing them, shall decide otherwise.

 IX.
+Duties of the Director-General and of the Secretariat

-Secretariat Rule 49 Duties of the Director-General The Director-General shall act in the capacity of Secretary- General at all meetings of the General Conference, including the meetings of its committees, commissions and other subsidiary organs.
-He may appoint one or more members of the staff to act in his place at all such meetings.
-The Director-General shall provide and direct the staff required by the General Conference and by any organs which it may establish.
-Rule 50 Statements by the Secretariat The Director-General, or a member of the Secretariat designated by him, may at any time, with the approval of the presiding officer, make to the Conference, committee, commission or other subsidiary organ, either oral or written statements concerning any question under consideration by them.
-Rule 51 Duties of the Secretariat It shall be the duty of the Secretariat, acting under the authority of the Director-General, to receive, translate and distribute documents, reports and resolutions of the General Conference, its committees and commissions; provide interpretation of speeches made at the meetings; draft and circulate the verbatim and summary records of the meetings; be responsible for the safe keeping of the documents in the archives of the General Conference; and perform all other work which the General Conference may require.
+Rule 52 Duties of the Director-General and of the Secretariat [Const.
+VI.3] 1.
+The Director-General or his representative shall participate, with out the right to vote, in all meetings of the General Conference including the meetings of its committees, commissions and other subsidiary organs.
+2. The Director-General, or a member of the Secretariat designated by him, may at any time, with the approval of the presiding officer make to the Conference, committee, commission or other sub- sidiary organ, either oral or written statements concerning any question under consideration by them.
+3. The Director-General shall place at the disposal of the Genera Conference a staff member who shall act as Secretary of the General Conference.
+4. The Director-General shall provide the staff required by the General Conference or by any organs it may establish.
+5. It shall be the duty of the Secretariat, acting under the authority of the Director-General, to receive, translate and distribute documents, reports and resolutions of the General Conference, its committees and commissions; provide interpretation of speeches made at the meetings; draft and circulate the verbatim and summary records of the meetings; be responsible for the safe keeping of the documents in the archives of the General Conference; and perform all other work which the General Conference may require